 The general idea is to sew the buttons on the pants in such a way that:

 Before we get started with more specific instructions, one big picture question to answer is whether the buttons should be sewn on the inside or outside of the pants.
 In the old days, suspender buttons were sewn on the outside of the pants.
 And while you may occasionally still see this approach today, the more accepted current approach is to sew the buttons on the inside.
 Although no one knows for sure why this has changed, one theory is that in the past when people wore a suit with suspenders and vest, the vests were commonly worn on top of the suspenders and the buttons were therefore not visible.
-When the vests disappeared, in most cases the buttons moved to the inside of the pants.
+When the vests disappeared, in most cases, the buttons moved to the inside of the pants.

 There are several methods for determining where to place the buttons on the front of the pants.
 The first is the traditional "by the book" method.
-The second is a more personalized approach we often recommend which may better accommodate body differences and personal preferences.
+The second is a more personalized approach we often recommend, which may better accommodate body differences and personal preferences.
 Choose the method you think will work best for you.

 Method 1: Lay the pants on a flat surface.
 The suspenders will attach to four buttons (two on the left and two on the right) via a "moustache" or "rabbit ear", which is simply a strip of leather or fabric with a buttonhole on either end.
 If the pants are pleated, the foremost button on each side should be placed on the inside waistband of the pants, directly above the pleat and about one inch down from the top.
 If the pants are not pleated, the buttons should go at the same place directly over the crease.
 Mark the spot the first button will go on each side with the chalk.
 Then take your tape measure or ruler and mark the spot the second button on each side should go.
 This should be about 2 ½ to 3 inches towards the side seam from the first button.

 Now turn your attention to the back of the pants.
 Since button-on suspenders typically come in a Y-back construction, you will be sewing on two buttons for a single attachment point in the center of your back.
-The buttons for your suspenders should be placed equidistant on each side of the center seam, about 2 ½ to 3 inches apart from each other.
+The buttons for your suspenders should be placed at an equal distance on each side of the center seam, about 2 ½ to 3 inches apart from each other.
 Take your tape measure and measure 1 ¼ to 1 ½ inches on each side of the center seam and mark the spot for each button.
 This should also be about one inch down from the top of the waistband.

 We recommend double-threading the needle to make the job quicker.
-To do so, simply pull the thread through the needle until there is an equal length of thread on both side and then tie a knot at the end.
+To do so, simply pull the thread through the needle until there is an equal length of thread on both sides, and then tie a knot at the end.

+Is there a way to make pants for suspenders even better?
+Yes, there is.
 If you want to be completely correct in the staid world of fashion, then take the belt loops off.
 Assuming that you intend to wear only suspenders with the pants you have attached buttons to, then your jeans, khakis or tuxedo pants belt loops are now irrelevant.
 Removing them will give the pants a cleaner look.
 However, if you would like to be able to wear the pants with either a belt or suspenders, then leave the belt loops intact.
 While this may not be completely correct in the world of fashion, since most people do not wear suspenders, the vast majority of people you meet will either be so enamored with the look of the suspenders themselves that they will not notice the belt loops, or notice the belt loops but not be sufficiently fashion savvy to know the fashionistas of the world would prefer them to be removed.
 Some folks choose the middle road here, removing the belt loops from business suits and dress pants and leaving them on pants for more casual wear.
 The choice is really a matter of personal preference.
 Conventional fashion wisdom also tells us one should not wear suspenders and a belt at the same time.
 However, to this we say - "why not?"
 There are enough people in the world that like to wear both a belt and suspenders at the same time that we carry Belt Clip Suspenders specifically designed to attach to a belt.